Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Experimental Evaluation

 \subsubsection{Semantic Room Classification}

-We quantitatively support our proposed view embedding-based room category labeling method by comparing it against two strong baselines across 8 scenes on HM3DSem~\cite{habitat23semantics}.
+We quantitatively evaluate our proposed view embedding-based room category labeling method (See Fig.~\ref{fig:room_embedding}) by comparing it against two strong baselines across the set of eight scenes on HM3DSem.
 Both baselines rely on object labels to classify room categories.
-To draw a fair comparison, all methods rely on ground-truth room segmentation.
-Thus, objects are assigned to rooms based on ground-truth room layouts.
-This is done for the sake of comparability across different labeling methods.
-As a consequence, the considered room segmentations differ from the general \ours method in this case.
+To draw a fair comparison, all methods rely on ground truth room segmentation, namely the class-agnostic mask of each room.
+Thus, all objects are assigned to rooms based on ground truth room layouts.
+This is different from the general \ours{} method, which also estimates room masks.

-We utilize a closed set of room categories.
-To do so, we manually labeled the regions of the 8 scenes evaluated.
+\textbf{Dataset:} In this evaluation, we utilize a closed set of room categories.
 The HM3DSem dataset does not provide annotated room categories but merely educated votes, which are often not sufficient.
+Therefore, we manually labeled the regions of the eight scenes detailed in Sec.~\ref{sec:exp_graph_eval_hm3dsem}.
+The list of room categories is provided in Sec.~\ref{sec:room-classification-suppl}.

-Thus, we will make the manual labels available as part of this work.
-The first and privileged baseline operates on ground-truth maps.
-This means that ground-truth rooms, objects (masks), and object categories are taken.
-In the next step, the baseline prompts GPT3.5~\cite{openai2023gpt} to provide a room category guess (out of the closed set of room categories) based on the objects contained in each room~\cite{chen2022leveraging}.
-The second and unprivileged baseline applies the same principle of prompting GPT3.5 but relies on the objects and masks obtained by \ours.
-This means that object masks are imperfect and the top-1 predicted object category is taken to label objects.
-In general, we expect that the number of objects differs from the privileged baseline because of under- and over-segmentation of objects of \ours.
-In comparison, our view embedding method relies on 10 distinct view embeddings, which are scored against the defined set of room categories.
+\textbf{Baselines:} We compare the \ours{} approach of using filtered view embeddings for labeling rooms against a privileged and an unprivileged baseline.
+The privileged baseline operates on ground truth object categories contained within each room.
+In order to obtain room labels, the baseline prompts an LLM (GPT-3.5 and GPT-4~\cite{openai2023gpt}) to provide a room category guess out of the closed set of room categories given the objects per room in a few-shot manner (prompts are detailed in Sec.~\ref{sec:room-classification-suppl}).
+The second and unprivileged baseline applies the same principle of prompting an LLM but only has access to the predicted object categories obtained using \ours{}.
+This means that each predicted object is labeled as the category showing the highest similarity to the object feature among a category list.
+In general, we expect that the number of objects will be different from the privileged baseline because of under- and over-segmentation of \ours{}'s predictions.
+In comparison, our view embedding method relies on 10 distinct view embeddings, which are scored against the chosen set of room categories.
 The final predicted room category is defined by the room category that showed the highest similarity across all view embeddings as described in Fig.~\ref{fig:room_embedding}.